 Applicants and beneficiaries: use of common nomenclature and terminology among participants by adopting a single standard will enhance the efficiency and transparency of documentary credit transaction in the field of trade services.

-Issuer, presenting bank and advising bank: Standardized format and business information will improve the efficiency and security of documentary credit transaction.
+Issuing bank, presenting bank and advising bank: Standardized format and business information will improve the efficiency and security of documentary credit transaction.

 Adoption scenario

 Documentary Credit Messages were designed and successfully put into operation by CIPS in 2022.
-They are currently being used by CIPS participants and enterprises.
+Currently, 3 banks and 5 enterprises are using Documentary Credit services based on the Documentary Credit messages, and the cooperation with other organisations is in progress.

 After the ISO 20022 submission is approved, participants will continue to use these messages and the adoption will be further improved.

 Volumes